 His undefeated run with Barry continued for 19 fights.
 It included the historic victory over Ruiz Jr and title defenses against Hughie Fury and Razvan Cojanu before being halted by Anthony Joshua in Cardiff’s massive unification fight in 2018.

-Even then, Parker created history by being the first fighter to take Joshua the 12-round championship distance.
+Parker created history by being the first fighter to take Joshua the 12-round championship distance.

 Barry’s tenure as Parker’s head trainer ends on a high, with Parker riding a four-fight win streak that has seen him remain ranked well inside the top 10 by the WBO (3), IBF (7), and WBC (7) and firmly in contention for another world title challenge inside the next 18 months.